johnshearing/iotaAirgappedClientServerWallet/README.md

  To use this code, simply install NodeJS on your device and clone this repository.
  Then from the command line, cd into the folder where this repository has been cloned.
- Now clone [IOTA's NodeJS JavaScript library](https://github.com/iotaledger/iota.js) into the current directory Next, run the following command to start the NodeJS server:
+ Now clone [IOTA's NodeJS JavaScript library](https://github.com/iotaledger/iota.js) into the current directory.
+ Next, run the following command to start the NodeJS server:
  `node ./index.js`
  Finally, open your browser and enter the following address: